uesseu/ninwavelets/README.md

 # Purpose and background
 At first, this package was written to perform GMW with mne python.
-But I found that, using mne function with this package is ugly way.
-Because GMW needs inverse Fourier transform to no purpose.
+But I wrote CWT.
-GMW should skip one inverse FFT.(Skipping is beautiful)
+Because GMW can skip one inverse FFT.(Skipping is beautiful?)
-Now it has own CWT method, which can skip one FFT.
+Now it has own CWT method, which can skip one inverse FFT.
 And I noticed, it is good for Morlet Wavelet too.

 It is a brand new project, and under heavily development(On my Sunday).
 Destructive changes may be made.
-I do not think, you want to use it, but when you use it, check the version strictly!

 # Exsamples
 GMW is similar to morlet wavelet, if you use default param.